karthik6325/Face-Detection-BackEnd/README.md

-## Smart Brain
+## Face Detection using Clarifai API
-Smart Brain is a web app that uses the Clarifai API to locate a face in a picture.
+It is a web app that uses the Clarifai API to locate a face in a picture.
 Using a React.js front-end and Node.js back-end with Express.js as well as a PostgreSQL database to keep track of how many entries a user has made.

 ## Technologies Used
 ### Front-End